fieldtensor/code-samples/README.md

 algebra.

 The most interesting thing about this class is that it is implemented in a way that will never trigger the JavaScript garbage collector.
-A stack of matrices is kept around and reused in perpetuity.
+A stack of spare matrices is kept around and reused in perpetuity.
+When a matrix is no longer needed it is returned to the stack (as opposed to being collected by the JavaScript GC).
 For example, when the user multiples two matrices a spare matrix is taken from a preexisting existing pool and used to store the result.
-Matrices are created but never destroyed.
+New matrices can be created but but are always returned the pool instead of being destroyed.

 This is an important technique because it prevents the JavaScript garbage collector from ever running.
 In a VR application, for example, every frame has